 The Best Time to Visit Machu Picchu

-The busiest time of year to visit Machu Picchu is June through August, when the weather is typically dry and pleasant.
-If you’re planning your Machu Picchu travel for this time period, prepare for crowds and book tickets and tours well in advance.
+The busiest time of year to visit Machu Picchu is between July and October, when the weather is typically dry and pleasant.
+If you’re planning your Machu Picchu travel for this time period, prepare for crowds and make sure to book tickets and tours well in advance.

 The rainy season runs from November through March or early April, with downpours (and muddy trails) at their peak between January and March.
 The Inca Trail is closed each February for maintenance.

-If you’re looking to avoid the worst of the crowds without risking too much rain, visit Machu Picchu during shoulder-season months: April, May, September, and October.
+If you’re looking to avoid the worst of the crowds without risking too much rain, visit Machu Picchu during the months of April, May, and June.

 The Inca Trail and Alternative Machu Picchu Treks